xtendui/xtendui/src/gatsby/markdown/components/group/index.md

 ---
 type: "Components"
 category: "Other"
-parent: "ListGroup"
+parent: "Group"
-title: "ListGroup"
+title: "Group"
-description: "ListGroup is a component to group up buttons, inputs and other content."
+description: "Group is a component to group up buttons, inputs and other content."
 ---

 ## Usage